Star Wars: The Last Jedi: Plot

 Holdo plans to evacuate the remaining members of the Resistance using small transport vessels.
 Believing her plan cowardly and futile, Poe leads a mutiny.
 A recovered Leia stuns Poe with a blaster and proceeds with the evacuation.
 Holdo remains aboard the ship as a decoy to mislead Snoke's fleet as the others flee to an abandoned base on Crait.
 DJ buys his freedom by revealing the Resistance's plan to General Hux, and the First Order fleet begins firing on the evacuation transports, destroying many.

-Ordered to kill Rey, Kylo instead kills Snoke and defeats his Praetorian Guard with her help.
+Ordered to kill Rey, Kylo instead kills Snoke and they work together to defeat his Praetorian Guard.
 Rey hopes that Kylo has abandoned the dark side, but he instead asks her to rule the galaxy with him.
 Refusing, she battles him for control of Luke's lightsaber, bisecting the weapon.
-Holdo sacrifices herself by slicing through Snoke's flagship at lightspeed, crippling the First Order fleet with the debris field.
+Holdo sacrifices herself by slicing through Snoke's flagship at lightspeed, crippling the First Order fleet.
 Rey escapes the destruction while Kylo declares himself Supreme Leader.
-BB-8 frees Finn and Rose; they defeat Phasma and join the survivors on Crait.
+BB-8 frees Finn and Rose; they fight and defeat Phasma and join the survivors on Crait.
 When the First Order arrives, Poe, Finn, and Rose attack with obsolete speeders.
 Rey and Chewbacca draw TIE fighters away in the Millennium Falcon, while Rose stops Finn from sacrificing himself.
 The First Order penetrates the Resistance fortress using a siege cannon.

 Luke appears and confronts the First Order, allowing the surviving Resistance to escape.
 Kylo orders the First Order's forces to fire on Luke, but they fail to harm him.
-He then engages Luke in a lightsaber duel; upon striking Luke, Kylo realizes that Luke is not physically present, but projecting his image through the Force.
+He then engages Luke in a lightsaber duel; upon striking Luke, Kylo realizes that Luke is not physically present but projecting his image through the Force.
 Rey helps the remaining Resistance escape on the Falcon.
 Exhausted, Luke dies peacefully on Ahch-To, becoming one with the Force.
 Rey and Leia sense his death, and Leia tells Rey that the Resistance can rise again.

 At Canto Bight, the stablehands recount the story of Luke Skywalker; afterward, one of them moves a broom with the Force and gazes into space.